『Changed My Mind』のカバーアート

 このコンテンツについて

 Changed My Mind explores a powerful idea: changing your mind isn't a weakness - it's a superpower.
 Each episode features accomplished thinkers sharing pivotal moments when they changed their mind about something important.
 We explore the evidence that tipped the scales, the emotional journey, and how seeing the world from a new perspective impacted their lives.
-Join us for conversations that will challenge your assumptions and expand your perspective.Changed My Mind Podcast
+Join us for conversations that will challenge your assumptions and expand your perspective.Changed My Mind Podcast 社会科学

 エピソード

-• Check out her website
+• Check out the Sentientism website and community

 About the hosts: